TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/tex/index.md

 \repeat

 \end

 ```

 {% endraw %}

-[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Tex](https://sampleprograms.io/languages/tex) was written by:
+Fizz Buzz in [Tex](https://sampleprograms.io/languages/tex) was written by:

 - Christoph Böhmwalder

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Sep 04 2018 11:11:25.
-The solution was first committed on Sep 04 2018 11:04:08.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution